 The Golden Week holiday in Japan is the perfect time to get out of the city and explore the country.
 A few years ago, I spent early May on a road trip around Kyushu, Japan’s southern main island.
 I was lucky to have the trip planned for me, but that also meant I had no idea what sights we were going to see.
-I’m usually the one planning, so it was nice to just sit back in the passenger seat and enjoy the ride… I was in for a lot of unexpected sights.
 Continue reading “Southern Kyushu: Shrines, Volcanoes and Unusual Sea Views”

 Happy Earth Day!
 On Sunday, the hiking/charity group I’ve joined for the past five years, went on a 15km hike along the South Takao Ridge.
 It’s been a while since I did a solid hike, and what better time to get back into it than a day dedicated to spreading awareness of the need to protect and preserve the world we live in.
 Continue reading “Spring Hiking at South Takao”

 After the whirlwind cherry blossom season has swept across Tokyo, leaving only fond memories of streets blanketed in pink and perhaps a throbbing head from one too many drunken hanami parties, we remember that a world does indeed exist outside of our beloved city.
 Continue reading “Spring Day Trips from Tokyo”

 I don’t recall ever experiencing a cherry blossom season that came as quickly—and ended just as quickly—as this year’s.
 Since we had an extremely cold winter, I couldn’t believe it when the Japan Meteorological Corp announced in February that the first buds were forecast to open on March 17th.
 Continue reading “Five Days in Sakura Paradise”

 I’ll always look back on Nagoya as being a safe haven.